intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 information passing implies loss of privacy.
 For instance, performance information or preferences do not require disclosing the content being accessed, the user identity, or the application in use.
-Similarly, network congestion status information does not have reveal network topology or the status of other users, and so on.
+Similarly, network congestion status information does not have to reveal network topology or the status of other users, and so on.

 Increased deployment of encryption is changing this situation.